emsejournal/openscience/README.md

 This document describes the principles, the process, and the infrastructure that support this initiative.

+This information is also available in the editorial [The open science initiative of the Empirical Software Engineering journal](https://link.springer.com/epdf/10.1007/s10664-019-09712-x) (Published May 2019)

 ## Open Science Principles at EMSE